-- 28. More specifically, the infringing devices and systems include Defendant's portfolio of media networks, including the Eye Shop, Eye Play and Eye Commute digital networks. - 29.
-Upon information and belief, Defendant has directly infringed and continues to directly infringe one or more claims of the '470 Patent, including at least claims 25 and 26, by operating its media networks, including the Eye Shop, Eye Play and Eye Commute digital networks in malls, commuter stations, and bars and nightclubs in Texas and elsewhere in the United States. - 30.
-In 1994, the traditional Out-of-Home advertising industry was in need of a change, an evolutionary improvement.
-See Declaration of Mats Hylin ("Hylin Decl.") at ¶ 8 (attached as Exhibit D, and hereby incorporated, in its entirety, by reference herein at paragraph 30).
-Mats Hylin, the first named inventor of the '470 and the '334 Patents, recognized that the "demands from advertisers" were not being met; what advertisers wanted was "more flexibility and speed" and "the possibility of changing the message" instead of "having the same advertisement [displayed] during the whole period."
+change, an evolutionary improvement.
+See Declaration of Mats Hylin ("Hylin Decl.") at ¶ 8 (attached as Exhibit D, and hereby incorporated, in its entirety, by reference herein at paragraph 23).
+Mats Hylin, the first named inventor of the '470 Patent, recognized that the "demands from advertisers" were not being met; what advertisers wanted was "more flexibility and speed" and "the possibility of changing the message" instead of "having the same advertisement [displayed] during the whole period."
 Id.
-This may be because advertisers wish to avoid a stagnant message, or because advertisers desire campaign evaluation feedback -"the results of a first campaign are fundamental in order to create the next campaign."
+This may be because advertisers wish to avoid a stagnant message, or because advertisers desire campaign evaluation feedback - "the results of a first campaign are fundamental in order to create the next campaign."
 Id. at ¶ 15.
-Mr. Hylin also recognized that in order "to increase the revenue from" the "most attractiv[ely situated] billboards," an approach that extended beyond merely increasing the rates was required.

-Id.
-In addition to addressing these revenue issues, distribution efficiencies was "one of the most important areas to create higher margins."
-Id. at $\P$ 6.
+In addition to addressing these revenue issues, distribution efficiencies were "one of the most important areas to create higher margins."
+Id. at ¶ 6.
 One method to address this was through the use of digital advertising copy-which could be distributed via "the internet, or any other network"-rather than incur the costs associated with physical distribution and display of paper or other printed advertising copy.
-Id. at $\P$ ¶ 8-9.
+Id. at \P 8-9.

-- 31. More particularly, claim 25 "solves specific needs and problems over other technologies that existed in 1996."
-Declaration of Zaydoon Jawadi ("Jawadi Decl.") ¶ 22 (attached as Exhibit E, and hereby incorporated, in its entirety, by reference herein at paragraph 31).
+- 24. With respect to the '470 Patent and claim 25 in particular, claim 25 "solves specific needs and problems over other technologies that existed in 1996."
+Declaration of Zaydoon Jawadi ("Jawadi Decl.") ¶ 22 (attached as Exhibit E, and hereby incorporated, in its entirety, by reference herein at paragraph 24).
 Such problems and shortcomings included "controlling and coordinating digital signage displays in concrete, specific ways beyond merely scheduling content to be displayed on remote screens."
 Id.
-More specifically, "[p]rior to the inventions disclosed in claim 25 . . . there was no flexible way for external information mediators . . . to dynamically control and coordinate, display devices located in different places."
+"Prior to the inventions disclosed in claim 25 . . . there was no flexible way for external information mediators . . . to dynamically control and coordinate, display devices located in different places."
 Id. at ¶ 23.
 "Content from external information mediators could not be directly displayed; instead, displaying such content required administrative processing and manual intervention to update the display systems."
-Id. - 32.
+Id. - 25.
 The inventions embodied in claim 25 "improved the operation of digital signage that existed in 1996" by "impos[ing] meaningful limitations" that "allow[ed] external information mediator(s) to dynamically control and coordinate display devices located in different places, extending the usefulness of the digital signage technology."
-Id. at ¶ 26-27. "[C]laim 25 of the '470 Patent incorporates unique, innovative, non-conventional, non-generic elements" that work together to improve the operation of a digital signage system.
+Id. at ¶¶ 26-27. "[C]laim 25 of the '470 Patent incorporates unique, innovative, non-conventional, non-generic elements" that work together to improve the operation of a digital signage system.
 Id. at ¶ 28.
 "The functions, application, and implementations of these elements inherently and necessarily are rooted in and require computer technology, communication technology, and digital display technology in order to overcome specific problems arising in the realm of digital signage in 1996."
 Id. at ¶ 29.
 Importantly, "the claim goes beyond the mere concept of simply using a computer to perform distributed signage."
 Id.
 "This is because computers, communication interfaces, and digital display devices are not ancillary or incidental additions but germane and integral parts of the inventions disclosed by claim 25 of the '470 Patent."
 Id.
 The limitations of claim 25 "relate to the functioning of hardware and software" that are "inextricably tied to digital signage computer technology, communication technology, and digital display technology" such that the "unique, innovative, non-conventional, non-generic" hardware and software incorporated in claim 25 are used to achieve these technological innovations.
 Id. at ¶¶ 28, 30.